Iowa police find live pipe bomb at polling center: ‘Attempted violence against our democracy’

 In the lead-up to November’s elections, fears were heightened for the potential of violence at polling places nationwide as arsonists targeted some ballot drop-off boxes and statewide election officials faced bomb and death threats.
 Iowa leaders decried the incident in Ankeny.

-“I’m deeply concerned to learn that a pipe bomb was found at a polling place in Ankeny earlier today,” said Rep. Cindy Axne (D-Iowa) on Twitter.
+“I’m deeply concerned to learn that a pipe bomb was found at a polling place in Ankeny earlier today,” Rep. Cindy Axne (D-Iowa) said on Twitter.
 “This threat to our elections in unacceptable, and those responsible should be held accountable for this attempted violence against our democracy and its citizens.”

 The bomb was spotted outside the Lakeside Center in Ankeny around 9:30 a.m., police said in a statement.
 The building was being used as a polling center as voters weighed in on a special election to decide how the Ankeny Community School District should spend capital improvement funds, the Des Moines Register reported.

-When police determined the device was a real bomb, a special unit from the Iowa State Fire Marshal was called in to disarm it, along with agents from ATF and FBI.
+When police determined the device was a real bomb, a special unit from the Iowa State Fire Marshal Division was called in to disarm it, along with agents from the Bureau of Alcohol, Tobacco, Firearms and Explosives and the FBI.
 Just before noon, they detonated the bomb to dispose of it.

-The center opened back up for voting around 12:30, and Fitzgerald said his office helped anyone who showed up to vote during the police operation to find a different polling center.
+The center opened back up for voting around 12:30, and Fitzgerald said his office helped anyone who showed up to vote during the police operation find a different polling center.

 Paul Pate, Iowa’s secretary of state, thanked police for safely disarming the bomb.